|Dyatov group diary||Russian||typewritten copy from the case files|

 After careful consideration Igor decided that the exercise to spend the night on the pass will make more sense if they leave the extra load here.
 On this photo is captured the moment when Igor is explaining to Zolotaryov his change of plan:

-On February 1 the group started out late, covered 2 km only and pitched a tent on the open ridge for a "cold" overnight i.e. without firewood.
+The official version is that on February 1 the group started out late, covered 2 km only and pitched a tent on the open ridge for a "cold" overnight i.e. without firewood.

 The only written piece where snowman (or Yeti) is mentioned is in Evening Otorten №1, the satirical propaganda leaflet Dyatlov Group put together at the night of the incident.
 The case file does not contain a photo of this flyer, only a transcript of its content.
 You might think that researchers would want to consult the original document in order to independently authenticate such an apparently important clue, but they do not.